ARAV Officers 2017-2018Jump to ARAV Standing Committees 2016-2017 Jump to AD HOC COMMITTEES

 100 Kumar Court Raleigh, NC firstname.lastname@example.org

-I am humbled to have been nominated for a Member-at-Large position on ARAV’s 2017 Executive Committee.
+I am humbled to be a Member-at-Large position on ARAV’s 2017-2018 Executive Committee.
 I am a relatively new veterinarian, having only just graduated from NC State in 2014, however I have been a lifelong keeper and breeder of reptiles and an outspoken advocate for their health, welfare, captive husbandry and conservation.
 Although my membership in ARAV didn’t become official until I graduated, I have been working with ARAV members all along the way — members who taught me as a summer undergraduate intern, as a veterinary extern on every distance rotation, and whose writings in both the academic and popular literature inspired me as a student and keeper.
 I’ve also worked alongside ARAV members on important legislative issues, having been a longtime volunteer with USARK and former board member with the Louisiana Gulf Coast Herp Society, both of whom have been vocal in consulting with legislators on high-profile herp topics.
-I would relish the opportunity to continue advancing reptile and amphibian medicine, as well as our place as leaders in the field.
-Thank you again for your nominations and consideration.
+I relish the opportunity to continue advancing reptile and amphibian medicine, as well as our place as leaders in the field.

 Dana M. Varble, DVM